 SMSHub proposes much more options than the OpenOTP basic SMS functionalities but if you use the Clickatell service only, then you do not need it.

-SMSHub does not send SMS directly and will use Clickatell or other online SMS service as too.
+SMSHub does not send SMS directly and will use Clickatell or another online SMS service.
 But with SMSHub you can:

 - Connect more online SMS services including Clickatell, AQL, OVH, Mpulse, any SMSC using the SMPP-TR protocol, and you can write your custom SMS connector scripts if you need to use other SMSCs.

-- Enable SMSC redundancy and failover by using severeal SMS service at the same time (with priorities).
+- Enable SMSC redundancy and failover by using several SMS service at the same time (with priorities).

 - Use mobile prefix -based SMS routing to select the SMSC based on mobile number prefix.

-- Send unicode UCS-2 messages containing non-standard SMS characters such as chineese messages.
+- Send Unicode UCS-2 messages containing non-standard SMS characters such as Chinese messages.

 - Connect several OpenOTP servers to one SMSHub service.